sqreen/DevelopersSecurityBestPractices/contribute.md

 # File architecture

-The actual content is in the directory `_tips`.
+The actual content is in the directory `_practices`.
 Inside you have one directory for each practice.
 Inside you have a file named `LANGUAGE.md` for each language.
 You also have a directory named `_LANGUAGE` per language.

 ```
-_tips
+_practices
 └── timing-attack
     ├── _python
     │   ├── app.py